cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/01-getting-started/README.md

     ```
 6. Paste the output of the previous command into your browser to access the CloudBees CI setup wizard to install CloudBees CI and the operations center.

-7. Once you have installed CloudBees CI and the operations center, type the following command to retrieve your administrative user password:
+7. Once you have installed CloudBees CI and the operations center, issue the following command to retrieve your administrative user password:

     ```sh
     eval $(terraform output --raw cbci_initial_admin_password)